corda/corda/README.md

-This source tree contains experimental code written by Mike Hearn.
-It explores a simple DSL for a state transition model with the following characteristics:
+This source tree contains experimental code that explores a simple DSL for a state transition model with the following characteristics:

 * A blockchain-esque UTXO model is used in which immutable states are consumed as _inputs_ by _transactions_ yielding _outputs_.
 Transactions do not specify the code to run directly: rather, each state contains a pointer to a program